smyshlya/HTrate/README.md

 # HTrate

-A script to identify horizontally transferred proteins
+A script that predict which bacterial proteinscould have been horizontally transferred from a list of protein NCBI accession numbers
 ## Usage
 ```bash
 python HTrate.py -in inputfile